Skip to main content

 Woodlands provide an important venue for social activity.
 This can range from fully fledged concerts and festivals to simple dog walking and picnics.
 One of the exciting developments in recent years is the development of Forest Schools as an educational resource.
 Woodlands are also being used as one of a suite of programmes for Offender rehabilitation programmes, and as a venue for corporate team building events.

 Woodlands have been extremely significant elements in our culture and are continually referenced within our history, literature, and art.
-Woodlands are often used as venues for theatrical productions and there are a large number of different art installations within woodland.
+Woodlands are often used as venues for theatrical productions and there are many different art installations within woodland.
 There are often important archaeological sites within woodlands and this has lead to a number of initiatives and projects.

 There is more information on research within Forest Research on the impact of trees, woodlands and forests on quality of life here.